 Surgery to remove the tissue interfering with pregnancy

 Hormone therapies can help reduce the symptoms of endometriosis, but they cannot reverse infertility.

-Complications associated with endometriosis surgeries include:
+Possible complications associated with endometriosis surgeries include:

 - organ or tissue damage

 - blood clots in the legs or lungs

 Diaphragmatic endometriosis may cause additional complications in very rare cases because of the role the diaphragm plays in breathing.